 - Hold the Line: He's introduced leading an army against a non-stop daemonic incursion.

-- It's Personal: Attacks and kills Skrolk after the latter kills Grimloq.
+- It's Personal: He attacks and kills Skrolk after the latter kills his steed Grimloq.

-- What Happened to the Mouse?: Though he was ordered to an evacuation point and headed there, it is unknown if he made it in time.
+- What Happened to the Mouse?: Although he was ordered to an evacuation point and headed there, it's unknown if he made it in time.

 - All There in the Manual: Nothing in the game books, but the novel reveals he successfully held the line against hordes of Skaven until the meteors hit Lustria.